jsohlendorff/continuous_time_LTMLE/article.typ

 A key feature of our approach is that the efficient influence function is expressed in terms of the martingale for the censoring process.
 This representation is often computationally simpler, as it avoids the need to estimate multiple martingale terms, unlike the approach of @rytgaardContinuoustimeTargetedMinimum2022.
-For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 in the setting with no competing events.
+For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 when the compensators are absolutely continuous with respect to the Lebesgue measure.

 Of separate interest is @thm:adaptive which shows that we can adaptively select $K$ based on the observed data.